stormpath/stormpath-sdk-node/docs/app/views/customData.md

 <a name="delete"></a>
 ### <span class="member">method</span> delete(callback)

-This function is used to delete the contents of resource's custom data resource.
+This function is used to delete the contents of the resource's custom data resource.
  This will delete all of the respective custom data fields, but it leaves the `customData` placeholder in the account or group resource.
 You cannot delete the `customData` resource entirely – it will be permanently deleted when the parent resource is deleted.